Children’s Book or Other Illustrated Book References

 - Both years of publication appear in the in-text citation, separated with a slash, the earlier year first.

-- When the republication is part of an anniversary edition or other special edition, include the edition information in parentheses after the title and before information about the illustrator.
+- When the republication is part of an anniversary edition or other special edition, include the edition information in parentheses after the title and after information about the illustrator.
 Adjust the wording as needed to reflect the information on the work.